codeuk/KirkaCheat/README.md

       Click on one of the 'notification' packets Scroll down to 'authorization' and copy the value

+- As I still haven't released my menu script, you need to enter a script you have into the CheatSlot1 variable

 - Run 'setup.bat' and allow for everything to be installed
 - Enter your Auth-Token into the program